Tetrahedron instantons in Donaldson-Thomas theory: Introduction

 The moduli space of tetrahedron instantons $\CM_{\overline{r}, n}$ is endowed with an action of an algebraic torus $\TT$, whose \emph{equivariant parameters} we denote by $t=(t_1, \dots, t_4), w=(w_{11}, \dots, w_{4r_4})$.
 We remark that the first four variables obey the relation $t_1t_2t_3t_4=1$, a technical assumption required at the very heart of the constructions in \cite{OT_1}.
 We define the \emph{tetrahedron instantons partition function} as the generating series of $K$-theoretic invariants

 The moduli spaces $\CM_{\overline{r}, n}$ are not proper, therefore the invariants need to be defined $\TT$-equivariantly.
 The partition function \eqref{eqn: intro partition} reproduces the one of Pomoni-Yan-Zhang \cite{PYZ_tetrahedron} (cf.~Sec.~\ref{sec: intro String}), and interpolates between Donaldson-Thomas theory in dimension three and four (cf.~Sec.~\ref{sec: intro DT}).
 Morally, the invariants \eqref{eqn: intro partition} should be seen as the algebro-geometric analogue of the $\widehat{A}$-genus of the moduli space of tetrahedron instantons.
+We stress that, since the virtual dimension of the moduli space of tetrahedon instantons is zero, we do not need to consider additional insertions.

 Our second result is the explicit computation of the tetrahedron instantons partition function\footnote{As this work was being finalised, a preprint of Pomoni-Yan-Zhang \cite{pomoni2023probing} appeared, where a formula similar to the one in Theorem \ref{thm: intro main thm} is independently conjectured. } For a formal variable $x$, set $[x]=x^{\frac{1}{2}}-x^{-\frac{1}{2}}$.
 Letting $e_i$ be the $4$-tuple with $1$ in the $i$-th entry and $0$ in all the others, we set $\CZ^{(i)}(q)=\CZ_{e_i}(q) $. \begin{theorem}[Theorem \ref{thm:factorization}, \ref{thm: explicit expression inv}] Let $\overline{r}=(r_1, r_2, r_3, r_4)$ and $r=\sum_{i=1}^4r_i$.
 We have